ravikrc/git_priject/README.md

 # Installing Anaconda to use the jupyter notebook:

-# method 1: running the project from scratch by scraping data
+## method 1: running the project from scratch by scraping data

 To the run the code we need jupyter notebook, to get the jupyter notebook, we need to install anaconda,

-# Here are the instructions to follow to install anaconda on windows:
+## Here are the instructions to follow to install anaconda on windows:

 https://docs.anaconda.com/anaconda/install/windows/

-# Here are the instructions to follow to install anaconda on mac:
+##  Here are the instructions to follow to install anaconda on mac:

 https://docs.anaconda.com/anaconda/install/mac-os/

-After installing the Anaconda, you will see a jupyter notebook in the page, press launch tab , it will open displaying the locations of your computer.
+After installing the Anaconda, you will see a jupyter notebook, press launch tab , it will display the locations of your computer.

-Before running the code TYPE pip install selenium in command prompt, that will install selenium in to your computer.
+Before running the code TYPE pip install selenium in command prompt, that will install selenium on to your computer.

-Now download files  git_melbourne.ipynb, web_scrap.ipynb.
+Now download files  git_melbourne.ipynb, web_scrap.ipynb. from my repo.

-Open web_scrap.ipynb, from jupyter nortebook, you will the prewritten code to execute, now go to chromebrowser and type chrome driver for selenium install latest chro driver as per your computer, here is the location http://chromedriver.chromium.org/downloads, store this chromedriver in any of the location and copy that path and paste in in both the lines of code in colons where is mention #set chromedriver path
+Open web_scrap.ipynb, from jupyter notebook, you will see the prewritten code to execute, now go to google chromebrowser and type chromedriver for selenium, install latest chromedriver as per your computer requirements, here is the location http://chromedriver.chromium.org/downloads, store this chromedriver in any of the location and copy that path and paste it in both the lines of code in colons where is mention #set chromedriver path

 Exapmle: